Crossover (evolutionary algorithm): Crossover for permutations

 For combinatorial tasks, permutations are usually used that are specifically designed for genomes that are themselves permutations of a set.
 The underlying set is usually a subset of $\mathbb{N}$ or $\mathbb{N}_0$.
 If 1- or n-point or uniform crossover for integer genomes is used for such genomes, a child genome may contain some values twice and others may be missing.
 This can be remedied by genetic repair, e.g. by replacing the redundant genes in positional fidelity for missing ones from the other child genome.

 In order to avoid the generation of invalid offspring, special crossover operators for permutations have been developed which fulfill the basic requirements of such operators for permutations, namely that all elements of the initial permutation are also present in the new one and only the order is changed.
 It can be distinguished between combinatorial tasks, where all sequences are admissible, and those where there are constraints in the form of inadmissible partial sequences.
 A well-known representative of the first task type is the traveling salesman problem (TSP), where the goal is to visit a set of cities exactly once on the shortest tour.
 An example of the constrained task type is the scheduling of multiple workflows.
 Workflows involve sequence constraints on some of the individual work steps.
 For example, a thread cannot be cut until the corresponding hole has been drilled in a workpiece.
-Such problems are also called order-based permutations.
+Such problems are also called restricted permutations.

 In the following, two crossover operators are presented as examples, the partially mapped crossover (PMX) motivated by the TSP and the order crossover (OX1) designed for order-based permutations.
 A second offspring can be produced in each case by exchanging the parent chromosomes.